L'Amour de Ma Vie: Music and lyrics

-"L'Amour De Ma Vie" is a two-part song: "L'Amour De Ma Vie" and "Over Now".
+"L'Amour de Ma Vie" is a two-part song: "L'Amour de Ma Vie" and "Over Now".
 It is about the dissolution of a relationship, starting as a retro and bossa nova-influenced side, before segueing into an electronic part.
 Media outlets noted that the track begins as a piece reminiscent of works by late French singer Édith Piaf and Icelandic singer-songwriter Laufey, while the ending has been compared to Charli XCX's hyperpop material, as well as to the Weeknd's "Blinding Lights" (2019).
 Eilish's attitude on the song was compared to her previous songs such as "Bitches Broken Hearts" and "Party Favor" (both 2018), while the sonicscape called back reviewers to "Happier Than Ever" (2021).

-"L'Amour De Ma Vie" has been described as a "lounge", "swingy", and "torchy" ballad, combining easy listening, jazz, retro-pop and soft rock genres.
+"L'Amour de Ma Vie" has been described as a "lounge", "swingy", and "torchy" ballad, combining easy listening, jazz, retro-pop and soft rock genres.
 Eilish sings in "smokey" and "unrepentant" tone, reminiscent of Laufey.

 as well as Eilish's records such as her debut album and Happier Than Evers "Billie Bossa Nova".
-In the first verse, she unveils that she told her ex-partner that she told them a lie–that they were the titular love of her life.
+In the first verse, she unveils that she told her ex-partner a lie–that they were the titular love of her life.
 Later, she admits that the situation became ironic, hence they found a new lover, even though they stated they would not be able to "fall in love again because of [Eilish]".
 Through this part, she is supported by a "wobbl[y]" and "warp[y]" guitar.
 The lyric "And you moved on" starts to be repeated, while the sonicscape changes to an electronic part, introducing club beats.

-The second part, (Note: "Over Now" is mostly referred to as the second part in "L'Amour De Ma Vie", although The Guardian and SputnikMusic called it a coda.) titled "Over Now", is a high-tempo and "hectic" disco, electropop, hyperpop, and synth-pop song with synths reminiscent of 1980s and Auto Tuned vocals.
+The second part, (Note: "Over Now" is mostly referred to as the second part in "L'Amour de Ma Vie", although The Guardian and SputnikMusic called it a coda.) titled "Over Now", is a high-tempo and "hectic" disco, electropop, hyperpop, and synth-pop song with synths reminiscent of the 1980s and Auto Tuned vocals.
 In particular, a bar of music appears to sample "Children" by Robert Miles, a mid-1990s instrumental single.
+"Over Now" also incorporates sounds reminiscent of '80s video game noises in its production, to earn a bitpop beat.
 During this side, Eilish sings about the outcome of the breakup, as she lays with a woman telling her about her past lover–calling them "mediocre" and addressing that both of them are "glad" that the relationship ended.
 The part was described as "dark", "pinwheeling[ing]", and "pulsating".
 In an extended edit, Eilish swoops more biting words towards her previous lover, finishing the song singing: "I wasn't satiated / You're looking older lately / Dating another baby".